 The location, the view, the freedom of a serviced apartment overlooking Nancy.
-Welcome to Gabriel Vicherat’s hotel in Nancy, France.
+Welcome to Gabriel Vicherat’s Appart'Hotel in Nancy, France.

 “A focus on hospitality and attention to the smallest detail to ensure guests enjoy a wonderful stay.”